kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 This was the code that I wanted to integrate into WordPress...and  this was where I started running into problems.
 Understanding these problems "requires" an understanding a few things about WordPress.

 <a name="bring-jquery-into-wordpress"></a>
-## How I THOUGHT I Could Bring jQuery Into WordPress
+## How I THOUGHT RequireJS Should Bring jQuery Into WordPress
 While TwentyThirteen preloads jQuery and other JavaScript files into the site's HTML, the TwentyTwelve theme I was working with does not.
 I was fine with this because as the above example illustrates, you only need to load one `script` tag onto the page to get RequireJS working.

 As mentioned in the beginning, a default WordPress install contains jQuery other internal JS files.
 So I figured that I would just bring jQuery into my RequireJS configs by pointing to where WordPress placed it during install via the `paths` object: